2022-2023 Parent/Student Handbook and Pre-K Handbook

 If it is determined that a student is engaged in “bullying behavior”, discipline and counseling must occur.
 If the behavior is extreme, the student may be removed from class or suspended from school for a given amount of time without following the normal steps in the discipline plan.

 Students are not permitted to use their cell phones at any time during the school day, including before and after care unless they are given individual permission.
-Cell phone use will be allowed for picture taking purposes only during field trips.
-This includes the travel time in the vehicles to and from the field trips as well.
+Cell phone use will be allowed for picture-taking purposes only during field trips.
+This also includes the travel time in the vehicles to and from the field trips.
 The pictures cannot be shared until the student has left the school for the day.

-Academics – Any student not retaining a 2.0 grade average or is failing 2 or more classes will not be able to participate in any school related or school sponsored extra-curricular activities to include intramurals, travel sports, theater productions and mission trips.
+Any student not retaining a 2.0 grade average or is failing 2 or more classes will not be able to participate in any school-related or school-sponsored extra-curricular activities to include intramurals, travel sports, theater productions, and mission trips.

 MPCS Kindergarten-Fifth Dress Code